One of the things most turkey hunters want to know before hunting turkey is making their DIY turkey calls.

 A well-built homemade turkey caller can also be something you pass down to your children and can be turned into a family heirloom.

-Yes, it’s way easier just to go online and buy a ready-made turkey call, though it doesn’t feel nearly as good as when hunting with a call you built with your bare hands.
+Yes, it’s way easier to just go online and buy a ready-made turkey call, but it doesn’t feel nearly as good as when hunting with a call you built with your bare hands.
 Furthermore, it’ll help you save some money.
 Besides, making your turkey call can be a fantastic way to keep the hobby alive even during the off-season.

 Let’s take a look at some of the turkey calls you can start making today.